vlang/v/doc/docs.md

 }
 ```

-Here `f()` is passed a reference `a` that is passed back to the caller and returned
+Here `f()` is passed a reference `a` as receiver that is passed back to the caller and returned
-at the same time.
+as result at the same time.
 The intention behind such a declaration is method chaining like
 `y = x.f().g()`.
 However, the problem with this approach is that a second reference
 to `a` is created &ndash; so it is not only borrowed and `MyStruct` has to be
 declared as `[heap]`.